 Patrick Erwin, Policy and Markets Director, Northern Powergrid Patrick is Northern Powergrid’s Policy and Markets Director.
 He studied Geology and Physics at Durham before a Doctorate in Geophysics at Oxford.
 He then joined the Civil Service doing a range of energy and infrastructure policy and delivery roles.
 He was commercial director of INEOS upstream before joining NPg.

-Helen Goodman, Independent Energy Advisor & Parliamentary Liaison Helen Goodman was MP for Bishop Auckland 2005-2014.
+Prof Helen Goodman, Independent Energy Advisor & Parliamentary Liaison Helen was MP for Bishop Auckland 2005-2014.
 Prior to that, she was on the Treasury Select Committee 2015-17; Public Accounts Committee 2005-07 and on the Committee for the groundbreaking Climate Change Act of 2008.
 She initiated Parliamentary debates to mandate ministers prior to the Paris summit and on Geothermal Energy.
+Helen is also a Professor in Practice in the School of Government and International Affairs at Durham.

 Matthew Gordon, All-Party Parliamentary Group for Energy Studies (PGES) Administrator Matthew has been involved in controlling energy for many years, mainly on efficiency and flexibility in the UK, Europe and further afield, in buildings, industrial process and domestic energy use.
 Since 2015 as the administrator of the All-Party Parliamentary Group for Energy Studies, he has managed PGES through some turbulent political times.

-Brian Matthews, Independent Energy Consultant Brian has worked in the energy sector since 1997 and specialises in nuclear power, operational leadership, energy policy and strategy, and supports STEM in education at all levels.
-He has worked internationally with the world association of nuclear operators (WANO) and worked with Durham University since 2017.
+Brian Matthews, Independent Energy Consultant, TerraUrsa Brian has worked in the energy sector since 1997 and specialises in nuclear and renewable energy, operational leadership, energy policy and strategy, and engaging people through education in STEM.
+He has worked internationally with the world association of nuclear operators (WANO) and worked with Durham University since 2017 developing new courses and creating beneficial relationships with industry.

 Paul McKeever, Head of Strategic Research, ORE Catapult Paul joined ORE Catapult (formerly Narec) in August 2006 and holds the post of Head of Strategic Research.
 Paul is the Project Coordinator for the OPTIMUS FP7 project (prognostic condition monitoring).
 He is currently a Board member of the European Association of Renewable Energy Research Centres (EUREC) and represents ORE Catapult on the SuperGen Wind Industrial Advisory Board.